Why I chose to pursue a career in healthcare:

 Apparently I said I wanted to be a "baby doctor" since I was five.
 There was never any doubt that I would be involved in the care of women, especially during the birth process.
 I started working in an obstetrical unit as a new graduate nurse and have been a nurse midwife since 1992.
 I am proud to say that I was part of bringing midwifery care to the women in York County as the first CNM to get hospital privileges.
-I am currently a candidate for a Doctor of Nursing Practice with a focus on care of the postpartum women with an opiate use disorder.
+I completed a Doctor of Nursing Practice with a focus on care of the postpartum women with an opiate use disorder in 2018.

 What I want my patients to know about me: